e-clearing-net/OCHP/OCHP-direct.md

 The remote operation of a charging process in an operator backend is done in three steps:

- 1. Selection (and reservation) of the charge point
+ 1. Selection and reservation of the charge point
- 2. Controling of the charge point
+ 2. Controlling of the charge point
  3. Release of the charge point

 In step (1) an OCHP-direct session ID is generated by the operator and